Your First Pelvic Exam

-Most health care providers agree that you should have your first exam in the first few years after you become sexually active or when you turn 21, whichever comes first.
-There are other important reasons to have a pelvic exam.
+Most health care providers agree that you should have your first exam when you have symptom such as discharge or pain, or when you turn 21, whichever comes first.
+There are other important reasons that you may need a pelvic exam.

 These may include:

 - Unexplained pain in your lower belly or around the pelvic area, where your vagina is

 - Vaginal discharge or wetness on your underwear that causes itching , burns or smells bad, particularly if you've had sex

 - No menstrual periods by age 15 or 16